Dronedarone (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines can affect how dronedarone works.
+- Some medicines can affect how dronedarone works.
 Tell your doctor if you are using any of the following:

-- Carbamazepine, dabigatran, digoxin, phenobarbital, phenytoin, rifampin, simvastatin, sirolimus, tacrolimus, or St John's wort
+- Carbamazepine, digoxin, phenobarbital, phenytoin, rifampin, simvastatin, sirolimus, tacrolimus, St John's wort

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.